Brighter-bits/AdventOfCode2024/ReadME.md

 The second addition (x01, y01) will go to a AND and a XOR gate.
 But the AND output will go to OR with the previous AND and the XOR will go to another XOR with the previous AND.

 I might just draw this.

+# Day 25

+Looks very easy for some reason, just have to add up the lists and see if any exceed 7

+That's it?
+No Part 2?
+Oh... it's over.

+Well, this year was fun.
+Maybe I'll go back and make my code prettier at a later date, but for now?
+This is good.
+I guess I'll have to do previous years or wait for the next.

+Merry Christmas